https://github.com/pprevos/emacs-writing-studio

 #+title: Emacs Writing Studio

-#+author: Peter Prevos/Emacs Writing Studio/ by Peter Prevos is an Emacs configuration and comprehensive guide for writers seeking to streamline their workflow.
-The book covers everything from organising ideas and writing distraction-free to publishing in multiple formats.
-It’s perfect for both beginners and experienced Emacs users, offering practical tips and a tailored configuration to enhance your writing process.
+#+author: Peter Prevos/Emacs Writing Studio/ by Peter Prevos is a configuration and comprehensive manual for writers seeking an integrated research, writing and publication tool.
+The EWS book discusses everything from researching and organising ideas and writing without distractions to publishing in multiple formats.
+EWS is useful to beginners and experienced Emacs users, offering practical tips and a tailored configuration to enhance your writing process.

 #+attr_html: :alt Emacs Writing Studio logo :title Emacs Writing Studio logo :width 400